Back to top

 • Experienced a recent fall or hospital admission

 In short, yes.
 If you are unhappy with the decision and the level of care you have been assigned, you are able appeal assessment decision.
-You must submit your written application to the Department of Social Services within 28 days of the receipt date on your ACAT letter.
+You must submit your written application to the Department of Social Services within 28 days of the receipt date on your letter.
 If the outcome from this review is still not to your satisfaction, then you can apply to the Administrative Appeals Tribunal.

-ACAT assessors have extensive experience and are required to have a bachelor’s degree in a clinical/specialist area and complete a Statement of Attainment in My Aged Care Training, Advanced Assessment Practice.
+SAS assessors have extensive experience and are required to have a bachelor’s degree in a clinical/specialist area and complete a Statement of Attainment in My Aged Care Training, Advanced Assessment Practice.

 • nurse